Mahmoud Hussein: Arrest and imprisonment

 On 20 December 2016, Hussein was arrested shortly after his arrival in Egypt while on a visit to see his family.
 He was questioned for 14 hours without a lawyer present and then released.
 Hussein was arrested for a second time on 23 December 2016 but it was not announced by Egyptian authorities until two days later.
 Hussein was accused of "incitement against state institutions and broadcasting false news with the aim of spreading chaos"; the charges were denied by Hussein and the Al Jazeera Media Network (AJMN).
 Egyptian media circulated information that detailed Hussein as a terrorist and an enemy of the state.

 Hussein was held in the maximum-security Tora Prison where he experienced physical and psychological duress.
 He was kept in solitary confinement for the first three months after his arrest, where he suffered a broken arm and was refused proper medical treatment.

 In May 2019, an Egyptian court rejected an order by the state prosecutor to release Hussein.
-Authorities instead returned Hussein to prison and opened a new investigation into him with unspecified charges.
+Authorities returned Hussein to prison and opened a new investigation into him with unspecified charges.
 Hussein requested to visit his critically ill father in hospital before the latter's death in November 2019 but was rejected by the prison warden.

-The Egyptian penal code sets a maximum pre-trial detention period of 620 days for individuals who are investigated for a felony.
-Hussein reached 1,000 days of illegal detention in September 2019.
+The Egyptian penal code sets a maximum pre-trial detention period of 620 days for individuals who are investigated for a felony; Hussein reached 1,000 days of illegal detention in September 2019.
+His detention was extended by Egyptian authorities more than a dozen times.
 Hussein shared a cell with three other inmates.
-He was allowed to have visitors once a week, where his family observed his substantial weight loss and developed concerns for his health.
+He was allowed to have visitors once a week where his family observed his substantial weight loss and developed concerns for his health.

 Calls for release

 The Al Jazeera Media Network (AJMN) consistently denied the charges placed against Hussein and called for his release.
 Mostefa Souag, the Acting Director General of AJMN, has called Hussein's case as "baseless accusations and trumped-up charges."
 On the 1,000th day of his illegal detention, Al Jazeera launched a campaign website at FreeMahmoudHussein.com.

 On 3 February 2018, the Office of the United Nations High Commissioner for Human Rights (OHCHR) deemed the detention of Hussein as "arbitrary" and demanded his immediate release.
 The OHCHR report concluded there was "no legal basis in Egyptian law" for Hussein's continued pre-trial detention and drew attention to Egyptian authorities' failure to produce justifiable evidence.

 The International Press Institute and Amman Center for Human Rights Studies called for Hussein's release.
 His case has been detailed by the Tom Lantos Human Rights Commission.

-On 6 February 2021 Hussein was released from prison.
+On 6 February 2021, Hussein was released from prison.
+Mostefa Souag, the acting director-general of the AJMN, called the release "a moment of truth and an inspiring milestone towards press freedom."

+Personal life

+Hussein is married.
+He has nine children.